codingadventures/LINQBridgeVs/README.md

 Compile your solution, run it, set a breakpoint and hover the pointer on any object instance and the magnifier glass will appear.

+No need to mark any of your classes as Serialized.

 Clicking the magnifier will export the instance to [LINQPad](http://www.linqpad.net).

-No need to manually install LINQPad beforehand as it is built into LINQBridge
+[LINQPad] (http://www.linqpad.net) it is to be installed beforehand.

 ## Compatibility